88-degrees/Book-of-Changes/appendix02s1.md

 <a name="fr_206"></a>[XVII](#fn_206).
 (The trigram for the waters of) a marsh and (that for) thunder (hidden) in the midst of it form Sui.
 The superior man in accordance with this, when it is getting towards dark, enters (his house) and rests.

-1. 'He is changing the object of his pursuit:'--but if he follow what is correct, there will be good fortune.
-'He goes beyond (his own) gate to find associates:'--he will not fail (in the method he pursues).
+1. 'He is changing the object of his pursuit:' -- but if he follow what is correct, there will be good fortune.
+'He goes beyond (his own) gate to find associates:' -- he will not fail (in the method he pursues).

-2. 'He cleaves to the little boy:'--he cannot be with the two at the same time.
+2. 'He cleaves to the little boy:' -- he cannot be with the two at the same time.

-3. 'He cleaves to the man of age and experience:'--by the decision of his will, he abandons (the youth) below.
+3. 'He cleaves to the man of age and experience:' -- by the decision of his will, he abandons (the youth) below.

-4. 'He is followed and obtains adherents:'--according to the idea (of the hexagram), this is evil.
-'He is sincere in his course:'--showing his intelligence, and leading to achievement.
+4. 'He is followed and obtains adherents:' -- according to the idea (of the hexagram), this is evil.
+'He is sincere in his course:' -- showing his intelligence, and leading to achievement.

-5. 'He is sincere in fostering what is excellent:'--his position is correct and in the centre.
+5. 'He is sincere in fostering what is excellent:' -- his position is correct and in the centre.

 ###### p.
 290

-6. 'The sincerity is firmly held and clung to, as shown in the topmost line:'--(the idea of the hexagram) has reached its extreme development.
+6. 'The sincerity is firmly held and clung to, as shown in the topmost line:' -- (the idea of the hexagram) has reached its extreme development.

 <a name="fr_207"></a>[XVIII](#fn_207).
 (The trigram for) a mountain, and below it that for wind, form Kû.
 The superior man, in accordance with this, (addresses himself to) help the people and nourish his own virtue.

-1. 'He deals with the troubles caused by his father:'--he feels that he has entered into the work of his father.
+1. 'He deals with the troubles caused by his father:' -- he feels that he has entered into the work of his father.

-2. 'He deals with the troubles caused by his mother:'--he holds to the course of the due mean.
+2. 'He deals with the troubles caused by his mother:' -- he holds to the course of the due mean.

-3. 'He deals with the troubles caused by his father:'--in the end there will be no error.
+3. 'He deals with the troubles caused by his father:' -- in the end there will be no error.

-4. 'He views indulgently the troubles caused by his father:'--if he go forward, he will not succeed.
+4. 'He views indulgently the troubles caused by his father:' -- if he go forward, he will not succeed.

-5. 'He deals with the troubles caused by his father, and obtains praise:'--he is responded to (by the subject of line two) with all his virtue.
+5. 'He deals with the troubles caused by his father, and obtains praise:' -- he is responded to (by the subject of line two) with all his virtue.

 ###### p.
 291

-6. 'He does not serve either king or feudal lord:'--but his aim may be a model (to others).
+6. 'He does not serve either king or feudal lord:' -- but his aim may be a model (to others).

 <a name="fr_208"></a>[XIX](#fn_208).
 (The trigram for) the waters of a marsh and that for the earth above it form Lin.
 The superior man, in accordance with this, has his purposes of instruction that are inexhaustible, and nourishes and supports the people without limit.